abenga/rust_notes/content/types/structs.md

 # Structs

-A `struct` type is a heterogeneous colleciton of other types, called the fields of the type.
+A `struct` type is a heterogeneous collection of other types, called the fields of the type, that are handled as a unit.
+A struct can have methods associated with it that operate on its components.
+Rust has three kinds of struct types:

-Defining a struct:
+*named-field structs*, *tuple structs*, and *unit structs*.

+A named-field struct gives a name to each field of a struct:

 ```rust
 // defining